perokvist/event-driven-architecture/static.md

 # Static web apps

 Using the edge/CDN for optimizing static assets is not anything new.
-Having web sites and web experinces consists of only static resource dates back to the dawn of the web.
+Having web sites and web experinces consists of only static resources dates back to the dawn of the web.

 Using tools for "pre-rendering" sites with server like capabilities, that "only" rely on api communication, is also not new, but cloud offerings catering to these kind of apps grow i numbers, with services like [Netlify](https://www.netlify.com/) being a key driver.

-In this article we'll navigate "static web" as a tool/pattern with composition and event-driven pattern and look at offerings for static web hosting by the major cloud providers.
+In this article we'll navigate "static web" as a tool/pattern with composition and event-driven patterns and look at offerings for static web hosting by the major cloud providers.

 > This article focuses on static web sites created by a catered tool or SSR, not on SPA's nor "pre-rendering" in that context.
 Some services mentioned will support this case as well.

 ## JAM-stack
-Apps build with javascript (behavior), api (for data build time and runtime) and markup (static), is often refered to as [JAM-stack](https://jamstack.org/).
+Apps built with javascript (behavior), api (for data build time and runtime) and markup (static), is often refered to as [JAM-stack](https://jamstack.org/).
 At app level refering to or targeting a stack might be applicable but for scenarios with composition, the tool for creating the resource becomes blured, and this becomes a local pattern (if not using build time composition).

 ## Composition
-Using the pillars of the web (html/css/js) as static or server-side-rendered(SSR) resource also opens the door for composition using transclusion of markup and assets.
+Using the pillars of the web (html/css/js) as static or server-side-rendered(SSR) resources also opens the door for composition using transclusion of markup and assets.

 ## Performance
 One aspect of the static approch is of course that the resource is "ready", making it cheap to render for the browser and easy to cache or store on the edge.